-There are three ways you can play bowls at Stoke Park, Guildford.
+There are four ways you can play bowls at Stoke Park, Guildford.

 We also welcome clubs, societies and businesses and are happy to help organise an evening of bowls or a weekend game.
 Use our Contact Page for more information.

 Bowls truly is the sport for all – all ages, all sexes and all abilities.
 It is a game that takes just seconds to learn – and the rest of your bowling career to master.